 - Gut-brain axis.
 Did you know your gut microbes communicate to the central nervous system?!

-An unbalanced microbiome maybe been linked to IBS, psychiatric and neurologic pathologies, infections, SIBO, candidiasis, and cardiovascular disease.
+An unbalanced microbiome might be linked to IBS, psychiatric and neurologic pathologies, infections, SIBO, candidiasis, and cardiovascular disease.
 But, more research needs to be done to define these connections.
 (5)

 What effects your microbiome?

 - Eat a diet rich in a variety of fruits and vegetables.
-It has been shown that people who eat more variety in their diet have a greater diversity of microbes in their gut.
+People who eat more variety in their diet have a greater diversity of microbes in their gut.

 - Reduce your consumption of meat or go plant-based to help increase beneficial gut microbes.

 - Increase probiotic-rich foods like kimchi, Keifer, fermented vegetables, and include a well studied multi-strain probiotic.

 - Avoid processed foods and limit sugar intake that helps feed unfavorable microbes.

 - Avoid products full of chemicals that would come into contact with your skin.
 Your skin has its own microbiome.

 If you need a great well researched probiotic, these are currently my two favorite brands Genestra Brand and Megaspore probiotics.